2003 San Francisco Giants season: Regular season

 The Giants only played 161 games.
-One game (at New York Mets) was postponed due to the Northeast Blackout of 2003 and was not rescheduled as it had no playoff implications.
+The Giants elected to not make up one game (at New York Mets) that was postponed due to the Northeast blackout of 2003.
+Had the Giants made up the game and won, the Giants would've been assured home-field advantage in a potential NLCS meeting with the Atlanta Braves due to the Giants winning the season series if both teams held identical records of 101–61.
+No Division Series matchups would've been altered due to the Marlins and Braves being restricted from meeting in the Division Series as both teams are from the NL East.

 Ray Durham and Benito Santiago became the first pair of Giants teammates to homer in each of the team's first two games of a season since at least 1901.

 On June 23 against the Los Angeles Dodgers, Barry Bonds stole second in the 11th inning, the 500th steal of his career.
 He became the first major leaguer to collect 500 home runs and 500 stolen bases in a career.